dodeeric/pdf2epubEX/README.md

 ## Examples

-> The *Examples* section is still under construction!

 In the examples below, the HTML version is one big file including everything (all the pages with HTML5, CSS, JS, fonts and images; fonts and images are coded in Base64, which can make the file quite big). *pdf2htmlEX* can also put all that content in different files (.html, .css, .js, .woff, .png, .jpg, .svg); that's in fact what basicaly the *pdf2epubEX.sh* script does before wripping all the files in one ePub container file (.epub).
 Sometime, ePub is referred as "website in a box".

 (X) The size of the file in MB.<br/>